 Location of the center of the most enriched region.

-The text box lists the sequence identifiers for sequences which have at least one of their best matches in the most significant region of all the selected motifs.
+The text box lists the sequence identifiers for sequences that all the selected motifs.

 The "Intersection" subheading gives the number of identifiers in the text box and their percentage out of the total number of input sequences.